 Also, pay attention to what the question asks for as a response.
+Read the question carefully and have it in your mind when reading through the vignette.
 If it asks for two "Compare" and "Contrast" responses, give two (and only two) Compare responses and two (and only two) Contrast responses.
 The Contrast responses are meant to show the differences but may be similar in terms of the context.
 The answers should be unique and distinct.
 In many instances, Compare and Contrast are nearly mirror images, Compare is from a certain perspective and Contrast from the opposite perspective.

-Compare and Contrast the idea of using a Paragraph versus Bullet Points.
+The next few slides will "Compare and Contrast" the idea of using a Paragraph versus Bullet Points.
 In its materials, the CFA Institute offers the Candidates a choice of using a paragraph-style response or "bullet points".
 See the Johannson problem below for an example.
-Remember, saving time in your responses makes a huge difference.